Republicans seize on early voting after disappointing midterms

 “I think there’s a lot of tactical things that we have to take a look at,” he added.

-For many of the GOP’s most loyal voters, the aversion of pre-Election Day ballot-casting is a direct result of former President Donald Trump, who has spent years fueling distrust in the system with baseless claims that early and mail voting helped rig the 2020 election against him.
+For many of the GOP’s most loyal voters, the aversion to pre-Election Day ballot-casting is a direct result of former President Trump, who has spent years fueling distrust in the system with baseless claims that early and mail voting helped rig the 2020 election against him.

 Even in announcing his bid for the 2024 Republican presidential nomination last week, Trump called for a ban on practices like early voting and demanded that the U.S. adopt “same-day voting” and mandatory paper ballots.